tarikwaleed/LeetCooding/README.md

 **Trick from CF268-D2-A**

-suppose you have the followint input:
+suppose you have the following input:

 3